Lucasc-99/Actor-Critic/README.md

         ).double()
  ```
  </br>

-  The above code creates the network architectures for Cart-Pole, however the actual module in src/a2c.py infers the input and output dimensions and thus can be used for any OpenAI Gym Env
+  Note: The above code creates the network architectures for Cart-Pole, however the actual module in src/a2c.py infers the input and output dimensions and thus can be used for any OpenAI Gym Env

 <!-- Results -->
 ## Results